helgoboss/helgobox/doc/user-guide.md

 Enables all the track's FX instances if the incoming absolute control value is greater than 0%, otherwise disables them.

+##### Transport

+Invokes a transport-related action.

+- **Action:** Specifies which transport action should be invoked.
+  - **Play/stop:** Starts playing the containing project if the incoming absolute control value is greater than 0%, otherwise invokes stop.
+  - **Play/pause:** Starts playing the containing project if the incoming absolute control value is greater than 0%, otherwise invokes pause.
+  - **Record:** Starts/enables recording for the current project if the incoming absolute control value is greater than 0%, otherwise disables recording.
+  - **Repeat:** Enables repeat for the containing project if the incoming absolute control value is greater than 0%, otherwise disables it.

 #### Mode